How to crochet a sweater

 Crochet easy sweater for the beginner

-This is a classic tailored fit style of sweater.
+This is a classic tailored-fit style of sweater.
 The front and back panels are made separately.
-With the arm hole depth worked separately.
-The sweater is usually adjusted at b=various pints for a perfect fit.
-Lilian flared sweater free pattern is a good example.
+With the armhole depth worked separately.
+The sweater is usually adjusted at various points for a perfect fit.
+Lilian’s flared sweater-free pattern is a good example.

 Lillian Flared cardigan Pattern